stLoiz/react-hooks-sample/README.md

 4. Conifigure **env.**

- Create a file .env and add this:
+ Create a file .env to the root of the project directory and add this:

  `REACT_APP_FIREBASE_URL='your/firebase/url'`